 There is no [b] in “remember”, however I think this does not exclude it as the documented reversal.

-This could indicate coaching from his parents when he was a child, or refer to a rehearsed response to his mother.
+This could either indicate coaching from his parents when he was a child, or refer to a rehearsed response to his mother.
+Note that other reversals may refer to his mother walking around while he was in his bedroom.

 One gets from this the sense of someone (Mom?) walking around.
 Using the word [shit] with [Mom] could either refer to her feeling ‘pyscho’ at JonBenet missing, or alternatively, Burke’s unease that she was walking around that night.
 He does seem to say that (he?) is [nervous].